 What kinds of jobs do employed immigrants hold?

-Note: The percentages might not add up to 100 due to rounding.
+Note: The percentages do not add up to 100 due to rounding.

 Between 1990 and 2000, the five states with the largest percent growth* of the immigrant population were North Carolina (about 274 percent), Georgia (233 percent), Nevada (202 percent), Arkansas (196 percent), and Utah (about 171 percent).

-However, between 2000 and 2010, the five states with the largest percent growth* of the immigrant population were Alabama (92 percent), South Carolina (88 percent), Tennessee (82 percent), Arkansas (79 percent), and Kentucky (75 percent).
+Between 2000 and 2011, the five states with the largest percent growth* of the immigrant population were Tennessee (93 percent), South Carolina (91 percent), Alabama (85 percent), Kentucky (75 percent), and Arkansas (75 percent).